Schultz scores 2, leads Kraken to 3-2 OT win over Rangers - WHIZ News

-SEATTLE (AP) — Justin Schultz scored his second goal of the game at 3:39 in overtime and the Seattle Kraken snapped a two-game skid with a 3-2 win over the New York Rangers on Thursday night.
+SEATTLE (AP) — Justin Schultz scored his second goal of the game 3:39 into overtime and the Seattle Kraken snapped a two-game skid with a 3-2 win over the New York Rangers on Thursday night.

 Mika Zibanejad and Vincent Trocheck scored for the Rangers.
 Igor Shesterkin finished with 29 saves.